 The Hardware Cursor1 Resolution bit sets the pattern size and the color depth for the second hardware cursor.
 When HC1R is set ('1'), hardware cursor1 is set for a resolution of 64x64x4bpp.
 When HC1R is cleared ('0'), hardware cursor1 is set for a resolution of 32x32x16bpp.
 It may not be changed while the cursor is being displayed.
-To change the cursor's Resolution bit, first turn off the cursor by clearing the Hardware Cursor1 Enable bit, then change the cursor's Resolution bit value, (re)write the cursor's Base Address register to load the new cursor pattern, and finally re-enable the cursors, wait for a vertical sync interrupt after clearing the Hardware Cursor1 Enable bit.
+To change the cursor's Resolution bit, first turn off the cursor by clearing the Hardware Cursor1 Enable bit, then change the cursor's Resolution bit value, (re)write the cursor's Base Address register to load the new cursor pattern, and finally re-enable the cursors by setting the Hardware Cursor1 Enable bit.
+To avoid displaying corrupted cursors, wait for a vertical sync interrupt after clearing the Hardware Cursor1 Enable bit.